-- Considering he was almost always billed from Uganda, you could certainly accuse promoters of not knowing Georgraphy.
+- Considering he was almost always billed from Uganda, you could certainly accuse promoters of not knowing geography.

-- Not really fiction, but Ian Khama (then vice-president, now president) appeared in Top Gear`s Africa Special, in which the presenters crossed Botswana's Makadikadi salt flats in old cars.
+- Not really fiction, but then-Vice President Ian Khama (later President from 2008 to 2018) appeared in Top Gear (UK)'s Africa Special, in which the presenters crossed Botswana's Makadikadi salt flats in old cars.

 - The 2016 film A United Kingdom is a fictionalized version of Botswanan prince Seretse Khama's marriage to a white British woman and the scandal that ensued.

 - The survival comedy Are You Lost? has a brief flashback of one of Homare's survival adventures with her father in the Botswana wetlands, where she learns to treat horsefly bites with natural remedies.